 Book your trip today to experience teepee glamping, canoeing and culture with Great Spirit Circle Trail, featured in the Great Spirit Circle travel package.

 It’s a misty morning, and your paddle dips into the water as you retrace an old-time canoe route.
 Later that day, you make a traditional First Nations rattle while listening to ancient legends and stories about what it’s like to grow up on Manitoulin Island.
 Or, you go on a medicine walk to learn about local plants and their uses with Great Spirit Circle Trail.

-Part of the First Nations community of M’Chigeeng, The Great Spirit Circle Trail acts as a one-stop shop for visitors of all abilities, offering guided workshops, educational tours and wilderness eco-adventures.
+Part of the First Nations community of M’Chigeeng, The Great Spirit Circle Trail acts as a one-stop-shop for visitors of all abilities, offering guided workshops, educational tours, and wilderness eco-adventures.
 Guides are all certified, and groups are kept small to allow for intimacy and maximum enjoyment.
-“We treat each day like a series of building blocks.
+“We treat each day as a series of building blocks.
 You need something to eat, transportation, somewhere to stay and something to do,” Eshkawkogan says.
 “People can just pick and choose what they want to do.”